tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - responding exhausted T cells in blood contain TCR clonotypes shared with tumor infiltrating T cells
  - ratio of exhausted T cell reinvigoration to tumor burden predicts clinical response
 # T-cell repertoire analysis and metrics of diversity and clonality
- - **TCR alpha beta heterodimer disulfide linked, each chain has constant and variable domain, 3 CDRs per chain so CDR1-3 alpha and beta**
+ - **TCRαβ heterodimer disulfide linked, each chain has constant and variable domain, 3 CDRs per chain so CDR1-3 α and β**
  - **CDR3 product of junctional diversity, most variable**
  - **TCR-pMHC binding rather low-affinity, degenerate (many TCRs recognize same peptide and many peptides recognized by same TCR)**
- - **CDR1-2 contact MHC and CDR3 contacts peptide is the general rule, but CDR1 alpha also contacts peptide and CDR3 beta doesn't contact peptide too much**
+ - **CDR1-2 contact MHC and CDR3 contacts peptide is the general rule, but CDR1α also contacts peptide and CDR3β doesn't contact peptide too much**
 ## Diversity meaures
  - richness refers to number of unique TCR sequences, evenness refers to distribution spectrum of these TCR sequences (relative abundances)
  - diversity relates to level of uncertainty that TCR sequence sorted from reportoire would belong to a certain T cell clone (unique TCR sequence)
- - Shannon entropy: order (alpha) of 1, 0 means monoclonal, max (log of number of unique sequences) means evenely distributed TCR sequences, encounters higher variation upon addition of low frequency clones than Gini-Simpson index
+ - Shannon entropy: order (α) of 1, 0 means monoclonal, max (log of number of unique sequences) means evenely distributed TCR sequences, encounters higher variation upon addition of low frequency clones than Gini-Simpson index
- - Gini-Simpson index: order (alpha) of 2, 0 means monoclonal, 1 means polyclonal with equivalent representation of all clones, barely affected by increasing number of unique TCRs in repertoire (unlike Shannon entropy)
+ - Gini-Simpson index: order (α) of 2, 0 means monoclonal, 1 means polyclonal with equivalent representation of all clones, barely affected by increasing number of unique TCRs in repertoire (unlike Shannon entropy)
  - Pielou's index (evenness measure): clonal evenness refers to clonal diversity, 1 - Pielou's index is often used and here 0 means maximally diverse and 1 means monoclonal
  - Gini coefficient: inequality measure, distinct from Gini-Simpson index, 0 means maximal diversity, high value means monoclonal
 # T cell tolerance: central and peripheral